VCCT-MAST5112-2025-G1/ST10466651-MAST-POE-Christoffels_Cuisines/README.md

     - Added Delete button
     - Added Modal for EditMenu and for Delete button
 	- Modal overlay handlers added to close modal on outside tap.
 	- Keyboard dismissal behavior improved so tapping outside input boxes hides the keyboard.
 	- Modal styles neatened (centered container, padding, rounded corners).
 - `HomeScreen.tsx`:
 	- Updated logic to detect newly added items and display them in the home input box instead of the full array (when appropriate).
     - Added averages for the meals
+- `README.md`:
+    - Fixed the error of my images being displayed in my README
+    - Added a ChangeLog
+- `constants.ts`:
+    - Removed an error that was not being used
+- `DataContext.tsx`:
+    - Removed the declaration of the array that wasn't being used
+- `global.ts`:
+    - Added new things to the global style of the app